themishmash/one-good-street-backend/README.md

     handleCreateItem = (data) => {
         console.log(data);

-        //this is pushing the image url of cloudinary to mongodb and enables the image to then render on pages of the website data.image = this.state.image
+        //this is pushing the image url of Cloudinary to mongodb and enables the image to then render on pages of the website data.image = this.state.image
         console.log('data image', data.image)